Enjoy a leisurely family ride on the cycle path along the shores of Tuggerah Lake.

 Then turn back or continue to Chittaway Bay...

 The cycleway starts at The Entrance and follows the shores of Tuggerah Lake for 12 km.
 The cycle path is flat.
-It’s an easy bike ride.
+It’s a leisurely bike ride.
 It passes through Long Jetty then goes all the way to Chittaway Bay.

 Between The Entrance and Saltwater Creek Reserve is the most enjoyable section of the bike path for families...